Tying animal personality to population-level trends

 Given that humans display a wide range of personality types, it might not come as a great surprise to know that scientists are finding more and more evidence to support personality types in non-human species as well.
 In fact, individuals across a wide range of taxa have been found to consistently differ in boldness, aggressiveness, activity level, exploration tendency, sociability, and other behaviors.
 These differences in personality type, both within a species and among individuals within a population, can have large effects on important ecological dynamics, such as spatial distribution (e.g., more exploratory animals may disperse farther), disease dynamics (e.g., bolder animals may be at the leading edge of disease spread), or even predator-prey dynamics.

-I assayed individuals for personality in three main ways: 1. through repeated, standardized 'arena' trials, in which an ethogram of behaviors was quantified for a given individual during solitary (without mirror image) and 'social' (with mirror image) contexts, 2. through repeated Flight Initiation Distance trials, in which I approximated boldness by systematically approaching individuals in the field, and 3. though repeated 'behavior in trap' trials, in which I scored an animal's behavior for a given period of time after it was trapped.
+I assayed individuals for personality three ways: 1. through repeated, standardized 'arena' trials, in which an ethogram of behaviors was quantified for a given individual during solitary (without mirror image) and 'social' (with mirror image) contexts, 2. through repeated Flight Initiation Distance trials, in which I approximated boldness by systematically approaching individuals in the field, and 3. though repeated 'behavior in trap' trials, in which I scored an animal's behavior for a given period of time after it was trapped.
 I then paired personality scores with known ecological parameters, such as home range size, movement speed, and resource use.

 Individuals undergo standardized arena trials in a solitary and 'social' context.
 A clip from a Mirror Image Stimulation, or social, trial is shown above.
 A series of variables, such as number of jumps or time spent interacting with the mirror, were quantified for each trial.